 1. Board Games

-Both educational and fun, board games such as Scrabble, Trouble, Mouse Trap, etc build logic skills and kids will also have fun and broaden social skills in a friendly competitive manner.
-You can make an appeal to parents and/or caregivers for donations of card and board games, or pick them up rather cheap at your local department store.
-Create a space for the board games to be played by ensuring a table or two has been dedicated in a quiet spot with a stack of games and cards available to be played, some children will need a hand learning to play and others will have already learnt at home, a great opportunity for team style play by pairing them up into teams of “Does know how to play” & “needs to learn how to play” to help the children work together and collaborate whilst they also have fun and play.
+Both educational and fun, board games such as Scrabble, Trouble, Mouse Trap, etc build logic skills and kids will also have fun and broaden their social skills in a friendly, competitive manner.
+You can make an appeal to parents and/or caregivers for donations of cards and board games, or pick them up rather cheaply at your local department store.
+Create a space for the board games to be played by ensuring a table or two has been dedicated in a quiet spot with a stack of games and cards available to be played.
+Some children will need a hand learning to play and others will have already learnt at home, a great opportunity for team-style play by pairing them up into teams of “Does know how to play” & “needs to learn how to play” to encourage socializing and help the children work together, and collaborate whilst they also have fun and play.

 2. Card Making & other crafts